hectorproko/DEPLOYING-APPLICATIONS-INTO-KUBERNETES-CLUSTER/Project22_Steps.md

 Officially, it is highly recommended to use Deployments to manage replica sets rather than using replica sets directly.

-A Deployment is another layer above ReplicaSets and Pods, newer and more advanced level concept than ReplicaSets.
-It manages the deployment of ReplicaSets and allows for easy updating of a ReplicaSet as well as the ability to roll back to a previous version of deployment.
+A Deployment is another layer above **ReplicaSets** and Pods, newer and more advanced level concept than **ReplicaSets**.
+It manages the deployment of **ReplicaSets** and allows for easy updating of a **ReplicaSet** as well as the ability to roll back to a previous version of deployment.
 It is declarative and can be used for rolling updates of micro-services, ensuring there is no downtime.

 <!--
 If I scale to 15 with the name of the replicate set, it is brought down to 3, because the replicaset was a result of a deployment and the demployment is set to 3, so terminates untils it goes down to 3